No matter what I do… casserole is the most boring food to photograph! Sorry for the terrible pictures, but it tastes good!

 - Whisk in the flour, and cook for about a minute

 - While whisking, slowly pour in the chicken or veggie stock; whisking will prevent clumps

 - Whisk in the cheese, and stir until melted and well incorporated

-- In a large bowl combine the farro, chicken, and broccoli, and pour in the cheese mixture; stir until well combined
+- In a large bowl combine the pre-cooked farro (al dente), chicken, and broccoli, and pour in the cheese mixture; stir until well combined

 - Pour the mixture into the prepared baking dish, and sprinkle with cheese, optional